 ChI was envisioned by clergy from a variety of faith traditions who saw a need for deeper Interfaith dialogue, and for building bridges of understanding across religious divides to bring peace and understanding to today’s world.

 Founded by Rev. Dr. Gina Rose Halpern in 1999, ChI ‘s curriculum reflects and responds to the changing climate of religious and spiritual life within the United States, as documented by The Pluralism Project of Harvard Divinity School.

-Recognizing the need for religiously and spiritually inclusive educational and theological programs that prepare clergy to serve people of all faith traditions as well as those of no faith tradition, The Chaplaincy Institute / The ChI Interfaith Community was founded by Rev. Gina Rose Halpern, Rev. Jeremy Taylor, and Rabbi Michael Ziegler who shared a vision of an inclusive Interfaith seminary promoting peace and understanding for our world today.
+Recognizing the need for religiously and spiritually inclusive theological educational programs that prepare clergy to serve people of all faith traditions as well as those of no faith tradition, The Chaplaincy Institute / The ChI Interfaith Community was founded by Rev. Gina Rose Halpern, Rev. Jeremy Taylor, and Rabbi Michael Ziegler, who shared a vision of an inclusive Interfaith seminary promoting peace and understanding for our world.

 The Chaplaincy Institute was the fruit of that vision.
 It was founded in 1999 by a group of clergy and teachers representing a variety of religious traditions and spiritual paths:

 Our faculty hold degrees from a number of theological seminaries and progressive learning institutions: